omerrcakar/omerrcakar/README.md

 # 🔥 About Me:

-* Mobile Developer with Swift - SwiftUI - React - React Native 🧑🏻‍💻
+* Mobile Developer with Swift - SwiftUI - Python 🧑🏻‍💻

 ## 🌐 Socials: